-Ms. Faliks has performed numerous recitals and concerti in prestigious venues in the US as well as in France, Italy, Switzerland, Russia, Ukraine, Estonia, and Japan.
-She has been featured on WQXR, W-NYC, WFMT and many international television broadcasts, and has performed in major venues such as Carnegie Hall, Metropolitan Museum of Art, Paris' Salle Cortot, Chicago's Orchestra Hall, Boston's Pickman Hall, and in numerous important festivals such as Verbier, Brevard, Taos, Bargemusic, and Chautauqua.
-She has played concerti under the batons of many conductors including Leonard Slatkin, Keith Lockhart, Edward Polochick, Stephen Alltop, Anne Harrigan, Jed Gaylin, and many others.
-Her chamber music partnerships include work with Ilya Kaler, Colin Carr, Wendy Warner, Nathaniel Rosen, Nina Beilina and others.
-Ms. Faliks is a Yamaha Artist.
+She has been featured on WQXR, WNYC, WFMT and many international television broadcasts, and has performed in major venues such as Carnegie Hall's Weill Concert Hall, Metropolitan Museum of Art, Paris' Salle Cortot, Chicago's Orchestra Hall, Moscow's Tchaikovsky Hall and in many important festivals such as Verbier, Portland International, Music in the Mountains, Brevard, Taos, International Keyboard Festival at Mannes, Bargemusic, and Chautauqua.
+She recently co-starred with Downton Abbey star Lesley Nicol in "Admission – One Shilling" ,a play for pianist and actor about the life of Dame Myra Hess, the great British pianist.
+She has played concerti under the batons of many conductors including Leonard Slatkin, Keith Lockhart, Edward Polochick, Daniel Meyer, Victor Yampolsky, Dmitry Sitkovetsky, Neal Stulberg, and many others.
+Her chamber music partnerships include work with Gilbert Kalish, Ron Leonard, Fred Sherry, Ilya Kaler, Colin Carr, Wendy Warner, Clive Greensmith, Antonio Lysy, and others.